“Life's complex. Money loss is a materialistic loss but mental health loss is a life-time loss”

 - Talk about it with loved ones. ...

 - Focus on the present and the future

 Most people grieve when they lose something or someone important to them.

 The way grief affects you depends on lots of things, including what kind of loss you have suffered, your upbringing, your beliefs or religion, your age, your relationships, and your physical and mental health.

-People react in different ways to loss.
+People react in different ways to lose.
 Anxiety and helplessness often come first.
 Anger is also common, including feeling angry at someone who has died for "leaving you behind".
 Sadness often comes later.

 Feelings like these are a natural part of the grieving process.
 Knowing that they are common may help them seem more normal.
 It's also important to know that they will pass.